lairdrt/tm4c123G-keil/README.md

 1. Press and release the **RESET** button on the LaunchPad board.
 2. You should see the RGB LED cycle = success.

+Take a look at the settings for the target device by selecting **Project > Options for Target 'TM4C123G'** (as shown above).
+This is where you can verify that the Stellaris drivers are available for use when debugging.

-Now you can use this as a starting point for buildingout your application software.
+Now you can use this as a starting point for building out your application software.